 Decorations that will stain or damage a surface are prohibited within the residence halls (i.e., stickers, spray snow, window paint, and like decorations).
-In addition, items that limit egress, such as extension cords under doorways and materials that block full use of an entryway, are prohibited.
+Students may not paint surfaces in their room.
+In addition, items that limit egress or cause a fire risk, such as extension cords or cables run under doorways across corridors, through walls, ceilings, floors, doors, or floor coverings.
+Any furniture, or materials that block full use of an entryway, are prohibited.
 Decorations that block or cover light fixtures are also prohibited due to fire safety.
-String lights are permitted but must be unplugged while unattended.
+String lights are permitted but must be unplugged while unattended